gristlabs/grist-help/help/examples/2023-07-proposals-contracts.md

 ## Printing and Saving

 Once your proposal is ready to go, you can print it or save it as a PDF.
-Click the three-dot icon at the upper-right of the widget then 'Print widget'.
+Click the three-dot icon at the upper-right of the widget then select 'Print widget'.

 *![print-proposal](/examples/images/2023-07-proposals-contracts/print-proposal.png)*